rstafford/HOL5314/README.md

 1. Port-forward Kibana

-   Open a second terminal and ensure you run the following `setenv.sh` command.
+   Open a second terminal, ensure you are in the `HOL5314` directory and run the following `setenv.sh` command.

    ```bash
    . ./setenv.sh